Parcels-code/virtualship/docs/paper/paper.md

 # Summary

 `VirtualShip` is a Python-based package for simulating measurements as if they were coming from real-life oceanographic instruments, facilitating student training, expedition planning, and design of instrument/sampling strategies.
-The software exploits the customisability of the open-source `Parcels` Lagrangian simulation framework [@Lange2017; @Delandmeter2019] and builds a virtual ocean by streaming data from the [Copernicus Marine Data Store](https://marine.copernicus.eu/) on-the-fly, enabling virtual expeditions anywhere on the globe.
+The software exploits the customisability of the open-source `Parcels` Lagrangian simulation framework [@Lange2017; @Delandmeter2019] and builds a virtual ocean by streaming data from the [Copernicus Marine Data Store](https://marine.copernicus.eu/) on-the-fly, enabling expeditions anywhere on the globe.

 # Statement of need